marchalscott/Crud-Server/README.md

 [https://fierce-cliffs-31944.herokuapp.com/products/test]()

-# Routes
+#### Routes ####

 # Get All Products

-* "/" - Get all products in the database
+* "product/" - Get all products in the database

 # Get Product by Name

-* "/name/:name" - Get a product by specific name
+* "product/name/:name" - Get a product by specific name

-# Get Product by Size
+# Get Product by Price

-* "/price/:price"
+* "product/price/:price"

 # Create New Product

-* "/create" - Add a new product
+* "product/create" - Add a new product

-To add a new product in Postman use the following format:
+*To add a new product in Postman use the following format:

 name: product name,
 price: product price,